jjvanzon/Circular-Language-Spec/4. Archive/Classes in a Diagram Version History.md

-﻿Classes in a Diagram article versions
+﻿Classes in a Diagram Article Versions
 =====================================

 | Version            | Description                                                                    |